rndmorris/Salis-Arcana/docs/bugfixes.md

 Thaumcraft will correctly insect items into inventories - prevents double-counting slots when testing for space and allows insertion of items into an empty slot of the other side of a double chest.

+## Ethereal Bloom Growth Animation Fix

+**Config Option:** `etherealBloomSaveNBT`

+Thaumcraft will correctly save ethereal bloom counters to disk, preventing the growth animation from looping on relog and stopping the cleanse timer from restarting.

 ## Silk Touch Crystal Clusters

 **Config option:** `silkTouchCrystalClusters`